Natural History Study of Progressive Multifocal Leukoencephalopathy (PML)

 Further study details as provided by National Institutes of Health Clinical Center (CC):

 Primary Outcome Measures

-The objective of this study is to examine the natural course of progressive multifocal
+The objective of this study is to examine the risk factors and natural course of JCV

 Specifically, this detailed characterization will be used to help identify:

-- Clinical and/or imaging features pathognomonic of PML that may aid in earlier diagnosis and intervention
+- Clinical imaging and/or laboratory features pathognomonic of JCV infection and disease course that may aid in earlier diagnosis and intervention

 - Clinical imaging and/or laboratory features of the disease course that is predictive of

 This information will be integrated to develop a clinically relevant, disease-specific assessment scale of PML, which is currently not available.
 Such a scale would be a useful tool for the clinical management of patients (i.e., for development of standards of care), as well as for clinical trial design and interpretation.

 The long-term objectives of this study are to improve the understanding of the disease course and underlying pathophysiology, to identify subgroups with different prognosis and/or susceptibility to interventions, and to help identify therapeutic targets and/or intervention strategies.
 Equally important, these efforts will allow development of a repository of cryopreserved biological samples that will be used for validation of candidate biomarkers in future studies; this data and biological bank will be made available to outside laboratories.
 Eligibility